 For the next 14 years, the Hoovers traveled the world, developing mines in Burma, Russia, Australia, and South Africa.
 During this time, Lou gave birth to two sons, Herbert Jr. in 1903 and Allan in 1907.
-In their spare time, Lou and Herbert translated De Re Metallica, a medieval encyclopedia on mining and metallurgy, from Latin into English.
+In their spare time they translated from Latin to English, De Re Metallica, an encyclopedia on mining written in 1565 by Georgius Agricola.
 They were both awarded the Gold Medal for lifetime achievement by the International Mining and Metallurgical Society for this work.

 When World War I broke out in August 1914, Lou’s life in London changed dramatically.
 She helped thousands of Americans stranded in Europe by the war return to the United States.
 Lou provided lodging, clothing and guidance in the first chaotic month of the war.
 After Herbert Hoover became chairman of the Commission for Relief in Belgium, Lou organized a California branch and raised funds for one of the first shipments of food.
 When America entered the war in 1917, Lou encouraged American women to conserve food for the war effort.